 - 8 ounces apple juice (plus more to keep the blender moving, if necessary)

-Put everything in blender, start on low, and slowly increase the speed to the highest setting.
+- Blend it all: Put everything in the blender, start on low, and slowly increase the speed to the highest setting.
 Blend on high until the ingredients are smooth, about 1 minute.
 If the smoothie isn’t spinning and forming a vortex, add some more apple juice and break up the smoothie with your blender’s tamper.
-(If you don’t have a tamper, shut off the blender and use a spatula, then restart it.)
+(If you don’t have a tamper, shut off the blender, mix the contents with a spatula, then restart it.)

 - What kind of berries?
 Like I said above, whatever you have is fine.